Middle School Science

 Science is a verb.

 In the Middle School, Science is active.
-Students question, test, dissect, theorize, build, analyze, fiddle, debate, investigate, discover and interpret.
-Through the study of the physical, biological and chemical world, they learn how to think like a scientist and develop a passion for science.
-Over the course of three years, students continually ask themselves, “How does science affect me in my own life?”
-As they become aware of the scientific issues of the day, they learn how each of us is intimately connected to the world around us in profound ways, and that every choice we make has an effect on the world.
+Students question, test, dissect, theorize, build, analyze, fiddle, debate, investigate, engineer, discover, and interpret.
+Through the study of the physical, biological, and chemical world, they learn how to think and communicate like a scientist and develop a passion for science.
+Over the course of three years, students continually ask themselves, “How does science affect me and the role I play in the greater global community?”
+As they become aware of the scientific issues of the day, they learn how each of us is intimately connected to the world around us in profound ways, and that every choice we make leaves an impact.

 In this course, students examine numerous physical, biological, and chemical phenomena using the scientific method.
 Students learn how to develop hypotheses, conduct experiments, make observations, gather data, and form conclusions based on critical analysis of results.
 Students strengthen their listening and public-speaking skills by sharing observations and debating conclusions with each other.
 They also develop their data presentation and writing expertise by recording their investigations in detailed fashion.
 Additionally, this course actively contributes to the sixth grade interdisciplinary goals of developing study skills, managing time and materials, and practicing mutual respect and tolerance as well as the Middle School Habits of the Heart and Mind.